1904 William & Mary Orange and White football team

 The 1904 William & Mary Orange and White football team was an American football team that represented the College of William & Mary as a member of the Eastern Virginia Intercollegiate Athletic Association (EVIAA) during the 1904 college football season.
-Led by first-year head coach J. Merrill Blanchard, the Orange and White compiled an overall record of 3–3.
+Led by first-year head coach J. Merrill Blanchard, the Orange and White compiled an overall record of 3–3, with 1–1 in conference.